ROCm/HIP/docs/hip-7-changes.rst

 Restrict stream capture modes
 -----------------------------

-Stream capture mode has been restricted in HIP APIs through the addition of the macro ``CHECK_STREAM_CAPTURE_SUPPORTED``.
+Stream capture mode has been restricted in the following APIs to relaxed (``hipStreamCaptureModeRelaxed``) mode:

-In the HIP enumeration ``hipStreamCaptureMode``, three capture modes were previously supported:

-* Global
-* ThreadLocal
-* Relaxed

-As of the 7.0 release, when checking with the ``CHECK_STREAM_CAPTURE_SUPPORTED`` macro the only supported stream capture mode is ``hipStreamCaptureModeRelaxed``.
-The rest are not supported, and the macro will return ``hipErrorStreamCaptureUnsupported``.

-This change matches the behavior of CUDA.
-There is no impact on any application if stream capture works correctly on the CUDA platform.
-However, in the HIP runtime the API will return ``hipErrorStreamCaptureUnsupported`` on unsupported stream capture modes.

-This update involves the following APIs.
-They are allowed only in relaxed stream capture mode.
-Not all three capture modes.

 * :cpp:func:`hipMallocManaged`
 * :cpp:func:`hipMemAdvise`

+These API are allowed only in relaxed stream capture mode.
+If the functions are used with stream capture, the HIP runtime the will return ``hipErrorStreamCaptureUnsupported`` on unsupported stream capture modes.

 Check stream capture mode
 -------------------------